Achieving Optimal Health & Restoration of your Body begins with the Foods you EAT! Learn 7 Easy ways to Reduce Cholesterol “Naturally”

 Vitamin C is a powerful antioxidant that helps to reduce inflammation.
 Vitamin C aids in clearing the blood vessels.
 It triggers an enzyme that breaks down cholesterol and triglycerides into free fatty acids.
 This process helps prevent fatty deposits from clinging to the walls of the arteries, which are best known for reducing or eliminating blood flow to the heart and brain.
 It appears due to Vitamin C high antioxidant properties that it also beneficial for pain relief.
 How to get your daily Vitamin C intake include each day a lemon squeezed in warm water, one kiwi fruit, 1/ 2 cup of red capsicum in a salad or on a vegetable platter to have with dips.
 When vegetables or fruit are cooked they lose their vitamin C, so they need to be eaten raw.

-Implement these 7 easy steps, with 30 minutes per day of regular exercise such as a brisk walk or swimming or bike riding: Become mindful about the foods you are eating: You will be giving your body the optimal fuel and this will help your body to repair and you are well on the way to “Looking and Feeling Great.”
-By including alkaline forming foods into your daily diet you will assist with reducing inflammation to a healthy level that is good for your body.
+Implement these 7 dietary changes together with 30 minutes per day of regular exercise such as a brisk walk or swimming or bike riding: Become mindful about the foods you are eating: You will be giving your body the optimal fuel and this will help your body to repair and you are well on the way to “Looking and Feeling Great.”

 Julie’s Inner Health Smoothie